By John Turney

 Tom Catlin snapped for the Browns in 1958 and was not the starting center (1957, too, but missed four games) and George Allen named him as one of the best he'd ever seen.
 He certainly was a pioneer of an exclusive snapper for kicks.

-George Burman was the Rams long-snapper from 1967-70, though he missed 1967 with an injury and often didn't snap for placekicks, only punts until 1970.
+George Burman was the Rams long-snapper from 1967-70 according to George Allen in his special teams book released in the late 1980s but we've never confirmed the specifics.
+However, he missed 1968 with an injury and often didn't snap for placekicks—only punts through 1970.
 That year he was the long snapper for both placements and punts.
 He went on to do the same for Washington for the next couple of seasons.

 So, if we've omitted anyone, please let us know.
 We are sure that guys like Jim Otto did a credible job but we'd love to hear the stories.
 Todd Christensen and Wesley Walls were a pair of tight ends who were excellent long snappers.
-Jeff Robinson was a defense end then a tight end but was a long snapper his entire career.
+Jeff Robinson was a defense end— and then a tight end—but was a long snapper his entire career.

 So, if we've omitted anyone, please let us know.
 We are sure that guys like Jim Otto did a credible job but we'd love to hear the stories.
 Todd Christensen and Wesley Walls were a pair of tight ends who were excellent long snappers.
-Jeff Robinson was a defense end then a tight end but was a long snapper his entire career.
+Jeff Robinson was a defense end— and then a tight end—but was a long snapper his entire career.

 With some of the field and game conditions back in the day sometimes just getting a kick or punt off was likely a feat.
 So if there is more to this we are all ears, we would love to learn more about the esoteric aspects of special teams play.